gardhr/entropis/README.md

 `entropis.change(oldphrase, newphrase)`

 Re-encodes the internal datastore protected by master passphrase `oldphrase` with the new passphrase `newphrase`.
+Returns the updated base64 representation of the datastore.

 ## License